Harnessing insights from hereditary cancer development for broader cancer interception

 3. Therapeutic opportunities

-Can we leverage these aberrations to discover biomarkers and targets for early cancer intervention?
+Can we leverage these aberrations to discover biomarkers and targets for early intervention of both hereditary and sporadic cancers?

 Approaches